raulfanc/SImpleBlog/README.md

-This is a simple blog app developed by Django to get familiar with
+### This is a simple blog app developed by Django
-- Authentication
+- Authentication and Authorization
-- Users and User Groups
+- Users, Profile and User Groups
-- Basic functions with 'topic' and 'post'
+- Basic functions with 'category', 'post'
+- Image Upload